A whole new world,

 …and they’re anything but old and grumpy.

 You get them talking about art and they start acting like those tiny girls at the karaoke bar.
 It’s true.
-I’ve met most of them in person.
 I’ve seen it happen.

 So what is the difference between these serious artists and those who succumb to the tyranny of the inner-critic?